A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Does the IRS change how much I’ll have to pay for my health insurance each year?

-Q. I’ve seen that the percentage of income I have to pay for my health insurance seems to change each year, based on IRS guidance.
+Q. I've seen that the percentage of income I have to pay for my health insurance seems to change each year, based on IRS guidance.
 Does this change the actual amount that I pay for my coverage each year?
-How has the American Rescue Plan (ARP) affected this?
-And what about the Inflation Reduction Act (IRA)?

-A. From 2015 through 2021, the IRS did make an annual change — usually quite small — to the percentage of income that you have to pay for self-purchased (individual/family) health coverage.
-But there’s a lot more to it than just the percentage of income that the IRS says you have to pay for the benchmark plan (which has been significantly reduced through 2025 as a result of the American Rescue Plan and Inflation Reduction Act).
-It also depends on:
+A. From 2015 through 2020, the IRS made an annual change — usually quite small — to the percentage of income that you have to pay for self-purchased (individual/family) health coverage.
+Those percentages were reset and locked in place from 2021 through 2025, due to the American Rescue Plan (ARP) and the Inflation Reduction Act (IRA).

 Let's take a look at how it all works, both in terms of the normal rules and the temporary changes under the American Rescue Plan and Inflation Reduction Act.